Student Missionary League

 The Student Missionary League (Italian: Lega missionaria studenti, LMS) is a Roman Catholic youth-training organisation set up by the Jesuits of the Istituto Massimiliano Massimo in 1927.

-The LMS is a member of MAGIS, the official jesuits NGO, and since 2010 it is the missionary section of the Italian CLC involved in the training for volunteers.
+The LMS is a member of MAGIS, the official Jesuit NGO, and since 2010 it is the missionary section of the Italian CLC involved in the training for volunteers.

-The LMS methodology is based on "action - prayer - study", a synthesis of its missionary vocation, catholic nature, and the propensity to analyse the global and local social context.
+The LMS methodology is based on "action - prayer - study", a synthesis of its missionary vocation, Catholic nature, and the propensity to analyse the global and local social context.

 The LMS has been mainly involved with missionary and volunteering work-camps in Romania, Bosnia, Peru, Cuba and Kenya, where it has developed long-term projects such as family-houses, family and children centres, and schools.
 In Italy, it has been involved with local emergencies such as the 2009 L'Aquila earthquake and the asylum-seekers in Ragusa.

+IYCS (International Young Catholic Student) is a global movement of young Catholic (term) students committed to building a peaceful, just and sustainable world.